 Would I make this again?
 Yes!
 There are so many variations with pizza cookies… I may be addicted.

-White Chocolate Snickerdoodle Pizza Cookies
+How to make White Chocolate Snickerdoodle Pizza Cookies

 Yield: About 3 pizza cookies